 Auvergne Massif Central

-There is so much to see in the Auvergne Massif Central, located in the center of France, is sculpted by remnants of volcanoes.
+There is so much to see in the Auvergne Massif Central!
+Located in the center of France, this region is sculpted by remnants of volcanoes.
 Its river gorges and volcanic peaks (puys) are just a few of the features that make it an ideal region for walking, hiking, rafting or hang gliding.
-Volcanic springs bubble here and every where you turn there is the chance to experience these wonderful mineral waters.
+Volcanic springs bubble here, and every where you turn there is the chance to experience these wonderful mineral waters.
 My little map shows the route we explored and the sights we enjoyed.

 View Auvergne Massif Central France in a larger map

-This picture shows some of the beautiful terrain and the Viaduct de Garabit, a railway that spans the Truyère River.
+This picture shows some of the beautiful terrain and the Viaduct de Garabit.
+This viaduct supports a railway that spans the Truyère River.
 The viaduct was engineered by Gustave Eiffel in the early 1880s and is still used today.
 It is approximately 1850 feet in length and that big arch you see spans 541 feet.
 (Eiffel completed the Eiffel Tower in 1889.)

 It is in this area that we find the origins of Roquefort cheese at Roquefort-sur-Soulzon, south of Millau.
 The Auvergne Region of the Massif Central has five cheeses: Cantal, Salers, St Nectaire, Fourme d’Ambert, Bleu d’Auvergne (a saltier version of Roquefort).
 Please don’t ask me to choose between Cantal and St Nectaire because it is an impossible task.
 I adore both of them.

 Have you ever eaten aligot?
-My first taste of aligot came when we were in the region.
+My first taste of aligot came when we were in thiz region.
 Aligot is whipped potatoes mixed with melted Tomme cheese and garlic.
 It is rich and creamy and tastes of heaven.

 One of our fascinating stops was in Clermont-Ferrand where even the Gothic cathedral, Cathédrale Notre-Dame-de-l’Assomption, is built of black lava rock.
 You will find two historic quarters here as Clermont (with beautiful fountains and pedestrian streets around the cathedral) and Montferrand were once separate until united by royal decree in the 17th century.